Deep down you’ve always known it…

 Who can use it: everyone!

-- Paula’s Choice Resist 10% Niacinamide Booster ($42.00): ideal to mix with your fave serums and moisturisers.
-Available at Look Fantastic and Paula’s Choice.
+- Paula’s Choice Resist 10% Niacinamide Booster ($42.00): available at Dermstore, Look Fantastic, Nordstrom and Paula’s Choice

 Related: Is Niacinamide A Skincare Do It All?